Vital-Ahishakiye/Vital-Ahishakiye/README.md

 ## Welcome to Vital's GitHub Page!
 ![](https://github.com/Vital-Ahishakiye/Vital-Ahishakiye/blob/main/data%20visuals.png?raw=true)

 ***Vital is a Data Science and Machine Learning enthusiast.
 He likes exploring new things, meeting new people, and having conversations.
-He believes that engaging in a conversation with diverse people is equivalent to reading books.***
+He believes that engaging in conversations with diverse people is equivalent to reading books.***

 ### Skills: PTHYON || BASIC SQL